harrietdarley/harriet-project/README.md

 ### Existing Features

-#### All Pages
+#### All Sections
-- **Navigation Links**: My navigation bar is constantly at the top of the page as the user scrolls, this allows them to access any page at all times by clicking the navigation links.
+- **Navigation Links**: My navigation bar is constantly at the top of the page as the user scrolls, this allows them to access any section at all times by clicking the navigation links.
 In the center of the navigation links, I have placed my logo.
-- **Animated Titles** (excluding home page): The titles at the top of each page contain moving letters in order to accentuate the word.
+- **Animated Titles** (excluding home page): The titles at the top of each section contain moving letters in order to accentuate the word.

-#### About Me Page
+#### About Me Section
 - **Skills Icons**: The icons show the user visually each of my skills.

-#### Experience Pages
+#### Experience Sections
 - **Experience Boxes**: To present my employment, work experience and education, I have used boxes which include the date, a title and a description.

-#### Contact Page
+#### Contact Section
 - **Form with Submit Button**: Allows the user to contact me by completing the form and submitting their required details.
 They can get in touch to collaborate, recruit me or to find out about my code.
 When they click the "Send" button, the form will be submitted through Form Spree and a Thank You message is displayed.
 Their details and message will be emailed to me so I can reply to their email address.
     - **Form Boxes**: Form boxes are required so user must fill out all details.
 - **Social Links**: When the user clicks on each of the social media icons, my GitHub, Linkedin and Twitter pages will be displayed in another tab.

+#### Footer
 - **Footer**: The footer shows that I am the owner of the website.

 ### Features Left to Implement
 - **Dynamic Boxes**: I will make the experience and skills boxes dynamic so I can easily insert content onto the page making the website easier to edit.
-- **Contact Form**: Instead of submitting my form to Formspree's API, I will create my contact form with my own code so it functions how I want it to.
+- **Contact Form**: Instead of submitting my form to Formspree's API, I will create my contact form with my own code so it functions how I desire.
+I will also clear the form when the form has been successfully submitted.
+- **Navigation Bar**: Once I learn more JavaScript, I will dynamically change the navbar background when the navbar reaches a specific point so the white text can be seen better.
 - **New Projects**: Once I create more websites, I will add a page to my website displaying my other projects.
 - **Return to Top Link** I will add a link in the footer to allow users to return to the top of the page.